stbnrivas/dataModels/specs/KeyPerformanceIndicator/doc/spec.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Performance_indicator) a Key Performance Indicator (KPI) is a type of performance measurement.
 KPIs evaluate the success of an organization or of a particular activity in which it engages.

 The present data model defines a type of NGSI entity which captures the value and associated details of a key performance indicator.
 The data model is flexible enough to accomodate different usage scenarios: An entity  per KPI calculation or a unique entity per KPI which value evolves along time.
 Please note that in the latter case a historical module, such as the STH, would have to take care of the KPI evolution.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.

 + `type` : It must be `KeyPerformanceIndicator`.